FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: INTRODUCTION

 The combination of real physics and data-driven exteroceptive sensor simulation that FlightGoggles provides is not achieved in traditional simulation systems.
 Such systems are typically built around a physics engine that simulates vehicles and the environment based on a ``model'', most commonly a system of ordinary or partial differential equations.
 While these models may accurately exemplify the behavior of a general vehicle or actor, this is not sufficient to ensure that simulation results transfer to the real world.
 Complicated aspects of vehicle dynamics, \eg, vibrations and unsteady aerodynamics, and of human behavior may significantly affect results, but can be very challenging to accurately capture in a physics model.
 For an overview of popular physics engines, the reader is referred to \cite{erez2015simulation}.
 In order to generate exteroceptive sensor data, robotics simulators employ a graphics rendering engine in conjunction with the physics engine.
 A popular example is Gazebo \cite{koenig2004design}, which lets users select various underlying engines.
 It is often used in combination with the Robot Operating System (ROS) to enable hardware-in-the-loop simulation.
 However, Gazebo is generally not capable of photorealistic rendering.
 Specifically, for unmanned aerial vehicles simulation, two popular simulators that are built on Gazebo are the Hector Quadrotor package~\cite{meyer2012comprehensive} and RotorS~\cite{furrer2016rotors}.
 Both simulators include vehicle dynamics and exteroceptive sensor models, but lack the capability to render photorealistic camera streams.
-AirSim, on the other hand, is purposely built on the Unreal rendering engine to enable rendering of photorealistic camera streams from autonomous vehicles, but still suffers from the shortcomings of typical physics engines when it comes to vehicle dynamics and inertial measurements~\cite{shah2018airsim}.
-Figure \ref{fig:environment_comparison} shows a comparison of photorealism in some of the aforementioned simulators.
-It serves to highlight the shift towards using video game rendering engines to improve realism in robotics simulation.
+Habitat AI \cite{habitat19iccv} and AI2-Thors \cite{kolve2017ai2} generate photorealistic environments using photogrammetry, but target the indoor mobile robot which has a simple dynamics model.
+AirSim, on the other hand, is purposely built on the Unreal rendering engine to enable rendering of photorealistic camera streams from autonomous vehicles, but still suffers from the shortcomings of typical physics engines when it comes to vehicle dynamics and inertial measurements~\cite{shah2018airsim, ratnesh2020airsim}.
+Flightmare \cite{song2020flightmare} enables users to flexibly use custom physics engines or real-world flight data to overcome this shortcoming.